Logon-System/AYT-Format/AYT_USERGUIDE_ENG.md

 As part of the **AYT Project**, online tools have been developed.

-One of them is a sequencer that allows manipulation of a **YM** file (range selection, deletion, merging, export, etc.)
+One of them is a sequencer that allows manipulation of a **YM** file (range selection, deletion, export, etc.)

 https://amstrad.neocities.org/ym-player-sequencer
 ![Image Presentation Web YM Sequencer](./images/YMSequencerWeb.jpg)